 Are you finding it difficult to take a break from scrolling social feeds?
 Feeling overwhelmed by your to-do list?
+We've been there.

 There are tons of mental health apps to help you incorporate moments of calm into your day — whether it’s through guided meditation, reminders to stretch, or micro-journaling prompts.

 In this blog post, we’ve rounded up 10 of our favorite mental health apps to help build new habits, relieve stress, and achieve a healthy work-life balance.